Skip to main content Skip to complementary content

 For more information, see:

-Backing up content added to published apps in managed spaces
+Backing up content added to published applications in managed spaces

-After an app is published to a managed space, space members can create new sheets and visualizations in the published copy.
+After an application is published to a managed space, space members can create new sheets and visualizations in the published copy.

-If a published app is deleted, the content that has added to it since it was published cannot be recovered.
+If a published application is deleted, the content that has been added to it since it was published cannot be recovered.

-As a preventative measure, it is recommended to frequently create backup copies of the published app.
-From the Qlik Cloud Analytics hub, use the Export without data option.
-Another best practice is to periodically copy important Community sheets from the published app, and paste them into the source app.
-The sheets can be made public before republishing to add them as base content in the app.
+As a preventative measure, it is recommended to frequently create backup copies of the published application.
+From the Analytics activity center, use the Download without data option.
+Another best practice is to periodically copy important Community sheets from the published application, and paste them into the source application.
+The sheets can be made public before republishing to add them as base content in the application.

-If the app is ever deleted, it can be republished from the source app, or the backup copy can be uploaded to the development space then published back to the managed space.
+If the application is ever deleted, it can be republished from the source application, or the backup copy can be uploaded to the development space then published back to the managed space.

-For more information, see Exporting apps from managed spaces.
+For more information, see Exporting applications from managed spaces.

-I built an app using a data source in another space, but I have lost access to that space
+I built an application using a data source in another space, but I have lost access to that space

 When working in a shared space, you can build analytics content in a shared space using data sources from other spaces.
 If you lose access to any of the spaces containing the data sources, you might encounter reload failures and access issues.